fbleile/steinstadion/README.md

 The original implementation can be found here:
 [https://github.com/larslorch/stadion/tree/main](https://github.com/larslorch/stadion/tree/main)

-This repository extends and adapts the original codebase by incorporating [briefly mention your key additions or changes].
+This repository extends and adapts the original codebase by incorporating the SKDS.

 ---